 In part 1 I cleaned and repaired my Atari 2600 Jnr; the result looked really good but it still needed an old TV with a tuner to use.
 So my next task was to do a composite mod; this is well documented on various sites.
 The circuit is simple but I decided to buy a pre-made PCB from eBay.
-I followed the guide on The Future was 8 Bit (you can also buy the PCB from them), the provided series of photos made it really straight forward.
+I followed the guide on The Future was 8 Bit (you can also buy the PCB from them), and the provided series of photos made it straightforward.

-For reference my Atari 2600 jnr is a PAL edition and is shown in the photo above; there appear to be several versions of the PCB.
+For reference my Atari 2600 Jnr is a PAL edition and is shown in the photo above; there appear to be several versions of the PCB.

 You need to remove the following: